• Skip to primary navigation

 Generally there are 2 methods for making finger millet flour at home :

-• Method 1 : (Elaborate) – This is the method I have shared here which takes little longer but worth the time and effort.
+• Method 1 - (Elaborate) - This is the method I have shared here which takes little longer but worth the time and effort.
 In this method to begin with we first pick out all the specks if any then rinse the millet well until the water is clear then soak for a day, drain water completely then sprout it for a day or so.
-Then we sundry until completely dry, then roast in kadai and finally powder it.
+Then we sundry until completely dry, then roast in a kadai and finally powder it.

-homemade sprouted ragi flour placed in a white bowl
+homemade ragi powder in a glass jar

 Ragi Recipes